-It suffers a bit in the execution, but conceptually, “Safe Neighborhood” (retitled “Better Watch Out” for release) is the best twist on the “home invasion” thriller that the sub-genre has seen in a while, a consistently surprising story with more than one jaw-dropping moment.
+[In theaters and Video on Demand.] ••• It suffers a bit in the execution, but conceptually, “Better Watch Out” (originally titled “Safe Neighborhood”) is the best twist on the “home invasion” thriller that the sub-genre has seen in a while, a consistently surprising story with more than one jaw-dropping moment.

 And the execution isn’t bad, either, just clunky at times, with some weak dialogue and an unconvincing performance in a crucial role.
 Writer-director Chris Peckover, last seen stirring up trouble with the brutal “Undocumented,” certainly has his fiendish head in the right place, and the new film allows for more levity than the last one did while still being pitch-black in its sensibilities.